-The risks associated with this type of investment
+$The\ risks\ associated\ with\ this\ type\ of\ investment$

 - Throughout this document we refer to various methods of repayment.
 We strongly recommend that you seek financial advice before requesting any repayments as there may be an income tax consequence associated with this transaction. - Investment performance may go down as well as up.
 If the value of the trust fund goes down there may be inadequate funds to meet your demands for repayment of the loan.
-The trustees may have to meet any shortfall in relation to the outstanding loan from their personal resources.
-This also applies where the value is reduced by charges. - Before requesting any repayments from the bond, you should speak to your financial adviser about the tax implications for you doing so as settlor of the trust.
-Your trustees should also discuss the different options with their financial adviser before taking any action.
+The trustees may have to meet any shortfall in relation to the outstanding loan from their personal resources (unlimited liability version only).
+This also applies where the value is reduced by charges.